 Since online staking is done online, it can be attacked by bugs or other malicious programs, putting users at the risk of losing their funds.
 But since funds used for offline staking are not to be transferred online, it is safer compared with online staking.

 Finding a project that allows offline staking can be difficult because it is still a relatively new concept and many existing PoS projects support online staking.
 Although some projects offer similar offline staking, they are best described as offline staking solutions.
 One such project is the MyCointainer platform which fully supports cold staking simultaneously for many assets.

 The reason is that users of decentralized finance earn interest in cryptocurrencies they hold and are protected from the risks common to smart contracts used by DeFi applications, but they still face other risks like slashing.
 The projects that offer these offline staking solutions include Cosmos, Kava, and Polkadot.

 The QTUM project successfully activated its Offline Staking upgrade on the QTUM Mainnet.
 This upgrade happened when QjBsaWCA19BQ76JgJbJvYzMsyAnhGQytEQ mined block 680,000 at 3:11 PM (EST) on Friday, August 28, 2020.

 Previously, Qtum only allowed participants to stake tokens online through a full node, and so participation was limited by users who did not want to or could not run a full node.
-But with the new offline staking upgrade, participants do not require a full node to participate in staking.
+However, with the new offline staking upgrade, participants do not require a full node to participate in the staking.

 In stating the benefits of the new upgrade and the opportunities it has opened, Qtum executive John Scianna noted that “Offline staking significantly reduces the barriers to entry to participate in Qtum’s consensus, end users can delegate their tokens safely without giving up custody, or run a Super Staker node collecting fees from delegated tokens without the risks of slashing or taking control of other users Qtum.”